-Software workaround not applicable to the BSP.
+Software workaround not implemented in the BSP.
+Functionality or mode of operation in which the erratum may manifest itself is not used.
 The BSP does not use CSU.

 ERR005829 FlexCAN: FlexCAN does not transmit a message that is enabled to be transmitted in a specific moment during the arbitration process